 Motorcycle insurance tends to be cheaper than car insurance.
-The average cost of car insurance is $1,674 per year, while motorcycle policies average $519 per year.
+The average cost of car insurance is $1,674 per year, while motorcycle policies average $519 per year, per the J.D.
+Power data.
 But what you pay for motorcycle insurance depends on many factors, particularly the bike’s worth, your driving history, and where you live.

 Are there motorcycle insurance discounts?

 Most major insurance companies offer motorcycle insurance discounts.
 All of our top picks for motorcycle insurance companies offer more than five discounts.
 Common motorcycle insurance discounts include multiple motorcycle discounts, multi-policy discounts, safe rider discounts, policy transfer discounts, and motorcycle organization membership discounts, among others.